AnietieJohnson/Analysis-on-Dataset-from-a-group-of-medical-student/README.md

 ## Dataset Used
 ![](https://github.com/AnietieJohnson/Week2-Excel-task/blob/main/Medical%20data%20set%20after%20cleaning.png)
 ## Task Solution
-**READING FROM LEFT TO RIGHT on the report for containing the visuals** Dashboard
+**READING FROM LEFT TO RIGHT on the report containing the visuals** Dashboard
 ![](https://github.com/AnietieJohnson/Week2-Excel-task/blob/main/Dash%20board%20for%20visuals.png)
 The first pivot table shows Average values of Age, BMI, Temperature, Heart Rate, Blood Pressure, and Cholesterol Per Gender.
 I created the chart using **_pivot table analyze Tab_** on the report sheet, I clicked on _Pivot chart_ and chose _Column chart_ because it gave a better representation to my data.
 I removed the fields on the chart that were not giving meaning to my visuals from _chart element_.
 Then I used Format chat area to give diferring color shades toeach of my chart bars.
 This helps to highlight that the bars represent different information connected to the gender.
 I also used text box to write a suitable title and insight for the visual.
 The Horizotal axis label shows gender and my legend shows the parameters being described.